slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.' -- Dale Carnegie*

+> *'If you expect magic in every encounter, you'll find it.' -- Adam Robinson*

 ### How to prepare an elevator pitch?

 Choose truth or your self-mythology will seduce you.

 > *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 > *'When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
-That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till i wasn’t», or any one of the familiar narratives we’ve heard from our heroes.'*
+That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t», or any one of the familiar narratives we’ve heard from our heroes.' -- Jordan Harbinger*

 <!--
-> *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*
 intro: //clay hebert
 I help (or a derivative) investors (target: people is too generalist but don't over tailor it) to build better things (skill. use intrigue and confidence)
 6 or 7 words -- short and sweet and confident and interesting.